phpMussel/phpMussel/_docs/readme.EN.txt

  3A.
 HOW TO USE (FOR WEB SERVERS)

- phpMussel is intended to be a script which will function adequately right from the box with a bare minimum level of requirements on your part: Once it has been installed, basically, it simply should work.
+ phpMussel is intended to be a script that'll function adequately right from the box with a bare minimum level of requirements on your part: Once it has been installed, basically, it simply should work.